mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

 Server on AWS.
 For information about the architecture of this solution, see [Architecture and Resources](#architecture-and-resources).
 For information about AWS templates, see [AWS CloudFormation Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html). <br>

-The default MATLAB Web App Server deployment template deploys a Network License Manager to manage MATLAB Web App Server licenses.
+The default MATLAB Web App Server deployment template deploys a network license manager to manage MATLAB Web App Server licenses.

-The template for using an exisitng VPC for deployment provides an option to either deploy the Network License Manager or use a network license manager that has already been deployed.
-For more information about the Network License Manager reference architecture, see [Network License Manager for MATLAB](https://github.com/mathworks-ref-arch/license-manager-for-matlab-on-aws).
+The template for using an exisitng VPC for deployment provides an option to either deploy a network license manager or use a network license manager that has already been deployed.
+For details, see [Network License Manager for MATLAB](https://github.com/mathworks-ref-arch/license-manager-for-matlab-on-aws).

 # Prepare Your AWS Account
 1. If you do not have an AWS account, create one at https://aws.amazon.com by following the on-screen instructions.